Pelvic Floor Therapy FAQs

 What should I expect during subsequent treatment sessions?

-After the evaluation is complete your physical therapist will determine a personalized treatment plan based on the evaluation findings.
-This treatment plan will be executed during your subsequent treatment sessions.
+Following your initial evaluation, your physical therapist will develop a personalized treatment plan tailored to your specific needs based on the evaluation findings.
+This treatment plan will be implemented during your subsequent sessions.

-Most courses of treatment last between 6- 8 weeks, though this will vary depending on your specific condition.
-During the course of your treatment, a number of physical therapy interventions may be used, including specific manual (“hands-on”) techniques for the pelvic floor, pelvic girdle, and low back.
-Examples may include myofascial release techniques (MFR), connective tissue mobilization, visceral mobilization techniques, trigger point release, strain/counter strain, muscle energy, and joint mobilization.
-Strengthening exercises for the pelvic muscles, hips, abdominals, and low back may also be part of your plan.
+The typical duration of treatment ranges from 6 to 8 weeks, although this may vary depending on your individual condition.
+Throughout your treatment, various physical therapy interventions may be utilized, including specialized manual techniques targeting the pelvic floor, pelvic girdle, and low back.
+These techniques may include myofascial release (MFR), connective tissue mobilization, visceral mobilization, trigger point release, strain/counterstrain, muscle energy techniques, and joint mobilization.
+In addition, strengthening exercises focusing on the pelvic muscles, hips, abdominals, and lower back may be incorporated into your plan.

 Pelvic Wellness Center is an independently owned physical therapy clinic in Eugene, Oregon focused exclusively on treating pelvic health issues through physical therapy.
 Contact us today!